parca-dev/parca-agent/README.md

       --profiling-duration=10s    The agent profiling duration to use.
 Leave this empty to use the defaults.
       --cgroup-path=STRING        The cgroupfs path.
-      --systemd-cgroup-path=STRING
-                                  [deprecated, use --cgroup-path] The cgroupfs
-                                  path to a systemd slice.
       --debug-info-disable        Disable debuginfo collection.
 ```